bloominstituteoftechnology/Adaptive-Audio-Layout/README.md

 Use the included radio image from Pexels.com.
 Without resizing the image, add it to an image view.
 Set the content mode to scale aspect fill.
 Enable Clip to Bounds.

-Create a label with the text "Lambda Radio FM: Voice of the Future".
+Use the text "Lambda Radio FM: Voice of the Future" or your label.
 Set the font size to 48 points and select any font face other than the system default.
 Enable Autoshrink as Minimum Font Scale and set its value to 0.1.
 Set the number of lines to 2.
 Center the text.

 Add constraints that stretch the toolbar flush against the bottom, left, and right of your view.